FRCTeam159/FRCGazebo/README.md

 2) wpilib's new "Simulate on Desktop" option which provides a driver-station selection box that can be used to switch between disabled,auto and teleop modes

 <h2>Hardware Requirements</h2>
-As of this writing, installation and testing has only been done on a single Windows laptop (a Dell Inspison 7000 series with an Nvidia GTX 960M graphics card) but any similarly equiped laptop or desktop computer should be adequate.
+Testing has only been done on a single Windows laptop (a Dell Inspison 7000 series with an Nvidia GTX 960M graphics card) but any similarly equiped laptop or desktop computer would probably be adequate.

+<h2>Software Requirements</h2>
+Support is currenly provided for VSCode projects written in the Java programming lanquage targeting the 2022.1.1 FRC release

 <h2>Gazebo Installation</h2>